nyurik/generator-module-boilerplate/generators/app/templates/README.md

 The `<%= name %>` package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist` folder](https://unpkg.com/<%= name %>/dist/).
 They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
 You can drop a UMD build as a [`<script>` tag](https://unpkg.com/<%= name %>) on your page.
 The UMD builds make `<%= name %>` available as a `window.<%= ccname %>` global variable.

+This module was created using [generator-module-boilerplate](https://github.com/duivvv/generator-module-boilerplate).

 ### Usage

+### setup

 ```js